Larysa Golnyk: Reactions

 In 2017, Golnyk was beaten by attackers who were not identified.
 Golnyk interprets the attack as revenge for her whistleblowing.
 Golnyk accused the chair of Oktyabrsky Court, Oleksandr Strukov of assaulting her in relation to the Mamay case.

-In 2020, Petro Poroshenko was legally required to convert Golnyk's status to a lifetime apppointment, but did not do so.
+In 2020, Petro Poroshenko was legally required to convert Golnyk's status to a lifetime appointment, but did not do so.
 Golnyk's lawyer Roman Maselko interpreted the failure to confirm the lifetime appointment as possibly being "a signal from the president to a disloyal judge".